TestAnything/Specification/tap-version-14-specification.md

 ### Bare Subtests

-In its simplest form, a Subtest is introduced by a 4-space indented Test Point, Version, Plan or Pragma line.
+In its simplest form, a Subtest is introduced by a 4-space indented valid TAP line.
+That is, a Test Point, Version, Plan, or (if Pragmas are supported) Pragma, prefixed by 4 space characters.

 For example: